 “Valiant!”
 Reed smacked the side of Valiant’s neck.
 “That’s rude!”

 “What?
 I’m just looking.”
 Valiant turned his head over towards Reed with a frown.
-“I’m not doing anything bad you know.”
+“I’m not doing anything bad, you know.”

-Valiant blushed completely red from embarrassment, realizing what he has done and coughed.
-“My mistake okay?
-Give a dragon a break.”
+Valiant blushed completely red from embarrassment, realizing what he had done, and coughed.

 “Yea.”
 Zero understood Valiant perfectly.
 “Well then, time to get ready.
 We’ll be flying through the dungeon!”

 “Hell yea!”
 Dragons and their companions yelled with excitement, and hope-filled their eyes.
 No more was the dreary atmosphere that followed behind his group, and instead, they were all fired up to tackle the difficult dungeon.